What is Scalability Testing?

 - The first step is to define a repeatable process that runs throughout the application lifecycle.

-- Searching any suitable software/ tool for testing the application.
+- Searching for any suitable software/ tool for testing the application.

 - Creating a good testing environment that is almost a replica of the production environment where the whole testing is performed.